 - A subcommittee of the Staff Advisory Council (SAC) will review all nominations during the month of January and make recommendations to the SAC in full.

-- The SAC will then forward the final recommendations to the University President who will present the award at the all-campus spring awards event.
+- The SAC will then forward the final recommendations to the University President who will present the award at the spring Service Awards event.